haltcase/trilogy/docs/api.md

 model.create(object, [options])
 ```

-Insert an object into the table. `object` should match the
+Insert an object into the table. `object` should match the model's defined
-model's defined schema, values will cast into types as needed.
+schema, values will cast into types as needed.
+If a unique or primary
-If a unique or primary constraint exists on a property the
+constraint exists on a property the insert will be ignored when violating
-insert will be ignored when violating this constraint.
+this constraint.

 > **Arguments**

-  - _optional_ `{Object} object`: the data to insert
+  * _optional_ `{object} object`: the data to insert
-  - _optional_ `{Object} options`
+  * _optional_ `{object} options`

 | property | type      | default | description                               |
 | -------- | :-------: | :-----: | ----------------------------------------- |